First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Dr. Henri Sieber for very useful discussions at the early stage of this work.
-This work has been partially supported by the Spanish Severo Ochoa Excellence grant CEX2023-001292-S (AEI/10.13039/501100011033).
-VML acknowledges financial support by Prometeo\\ CIPROM/2021/054 from Generalitat Valenciana and by the Spanish grants PID2023-147306NB-I00.
-JLP and JHG acknowledge financial support from European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grants HORIZON-MSCA-2021-SE-01/101086085-ASYMMETRY and H2020-MSCA-ITN-2019/860881-HIDDeN, from the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through grants PID2023-148162NB-C21 and PID2022-137268NA-C55, and CNS2022-136013 funded by MICIU/AEI/10.13039/501100011033 and by “European Union NextGenerationEU/PRTR'', and from the MICIU with funding from the European Union NextGenerationEU (PRTR-C17.I01) and Generalitat Valenciana (ASFAE/2022/020).
+We would also like to thank Javier Fuentes-Martín and Martín González-Alonso for useful discussions.
+This work has been partially supported by the Spanish Severo Ochoa Excellence grant CEX2023-001292-S (AEI/10.13039/501100011033). \\VML acknowledges financial support by Prometeo CIPROM/2021/054 from Generalitat Valenciana and by the Spanish grants PID2023-147306NB-I00. \\ JLP and JHG acknowledge financial support from European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grants HORIZON-MSCA-2021-SE-01/101086085-ASYMMETRY and H2020-MSCA-ITN-2019/860881-HIDDeN, from the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through grants PID2023-148162NB-C21 and PID2022-137268NA-C55, and CNS2022-136013 funded by \\MICIU/AEI/10.13039/501100011033 and by “European Union NextGenerationEU/PRTR'', and from the MICIU with funding from the European Union NextGenerationEU (PRTR-C17.I01) and Generalitat Valenciana (ASFAE/2022/020).
 LMB acknowledges the support from the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through grants RyC-030551-I, PID2021-123955NA-100 and CNS2022-135850 funded by MCIN/AEI/FEDER, UE (Spain).